loning/universe/10_destiny_and_free_will.md

 $$

 The essence of free will is that observers can:
-- Perceive high-dimensional information in the quantum universe
+- Perceive high-dimensional information in the Quantum Domain
 - Actively select information to be classicalized
 - Change their classical destiny trajectory through the classicalization process